 NATA 2017 Marking Scheme

 The marking scheme is cumulative in approach.
 NATA 2017 Paper 1 is checked by 3 examiners.
 These examiners give marks independently.
 During Paper 2, an applicant is provided question matching the ability of the candidate.
 A Statistical approach is followed for calculation of marks.

 Factors on which the sections are scored:

-Candidates can score good in NATA 2017, if they focus on the factors on which each section is scored.
+Candidates can score well in NATA 2017 if they focus on the factors on which each section is scored.
 There will be no re-evaluation conducted and any application asking for a revaluation for any of the section will not be entertained.

 For NATA General Aptitude & Mathematics Section- The difficulty level of questions in this section is based on the answer from the previous question.
 For example, if the answer to a particular question is correct, the next question will be of a higher difficulty level.
 Similarly, if the answer is wrong, the difficulty level of the next question will be lower.
 The factors on which the questions are presented to the candidate are as follows:

 - The statistical characteristics (including difficulty level) of the questions that have already been answered.